codenamejj/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Creating an executable file that works somilar to (pwd) command when executed
+Creating an executable file that works similar to (pwd) command when executed